Zilliqa/scilla-docs/docs/source/scilla-checker.rst

   does not inadvertently introduce a pattern branch that can never be reached).

-+ `Event-info` checks that messages and events in the contain all necessary fields, and that messages and events with the same tag all contain the same fields.
++ `Event-info` checks that messages and events in the contract contain all necessary fields.
+For events, if a contract emits two events with the same name (``_eventname``), then their structure (the fields and their types) must also be the same.

-+ `Sanity-checking` performs a number of minor checks, e.g. that all parameters to a transition have distinct names.
++ `Sanity-checking` performs a number of minor checks, e.g., that all parameters to a transition have distinct names.